-Annual Enrollment Period - A set time each fall when members can change their health or drug plans or switch to Original Medicare.
-The Annual Enrollment Period is from October 15 until December 7.
+Annual Enrollment Period - The time period of October 15 until December 7 of each year when members can change their health or drug plans or switch to Original Medicare.

 Appeal - An appeal is something you do if you disagree with our decision to deny a request for coverage of health care services or prescription drugs or payment for services or drugs you already received.
 You may also make an appeal if you disagree with our decision to stop services that you are receiving.
-For example, you may ask for an appeal if we don't pay for a drug, item, or service you think you should be able to receive.
-Chapter 9 explains appeals, including the process involved in making an appeal.

 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of Mass Advantage Premiere (PPO), you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
+As a member of Mass Advantage Basic (HMO) you only have to pay our plan's cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost sharing your plan says you must pay.

-Benefit Period - The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
+Benefit Period -The way that both our plan and Original Medicare measures your use of hospital and skilled nursing facility (SNF) services.
 A benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
+The benefit period ends when you have not received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.